NicolasFrouin/ast/README.md

 }
 ```

 The parser maintains the current position in the token stream and builds the AST using recursive descent.
+Key parsing functions include:

+- **Expression parsing**: Handles binary expressions with mathematical and comparison operators
+- **Default parameter parsing**: Supports function parameters with default values
+- **Complex return statements**: Can parse `return a + b * c;`

 ### 5. Pretty Printing